MEF-GIT/MEF-LSO-Legato-SDK/documentation/serviceApi/pm/MEF W143 - LSO Allegro, LSO Interlude and LSO Legato Performance Monitoring API - Developer Guide.md

 - scheduleDefinition
 - servicePayloadSpecificAttributes

-**_Note_**: In case Performance Job is running e.g., once a day for a short period of time, it may be difficult to change its state.
-If action arrives when Performance Job is running, it is recommended to run until the end and only afterwards action should be applied.
-[MEF133.1 O16, O26]

 ### 6.9.3.
 Modify Performance Monitoring Job Response

-Entities used for providing a response to Modify Performance Job request are presented in Figure 27.
+Entities used for providing a response to Modify Performance Job requests are presented in Figure 27.
 The Seller/Server responds with a `ModifyPerformanceJob` type, which adds some attributes (like `id` or `state`) to the `ModifyPerformanceJob_Create` that was used in the Buyer/Client request.